Skip to content

 Marsh Realities: Economic advancement and environmental destruction on Toronto’s waterfront

 A century ago, the Port Lands didn’t exist.
-The story of what came before, what’s being done now to remake them, and governments’ prioritization of planning and funding for the area is another chapter in Canada’s long history of environmental destruction and Indigenous colonialism.
+The story of what came before, what’s being done now to remake them, and governments’ prioritization of planning and funding for the area is another chapter in Canada’s long history of environmental destruction and anti-Indigenous colonial systemic violence.

 Assessing vulnerability to near-future displacement in San Francisco’s Chinatown